 - In the Save Plan window, set the following parameters:

-- For Name, type Proposed Congressional Districts (your initials).
+- For Name, type Proposed Congressional Districts, followed by your initials.

-- For Description, type First draft of a new District 3 creating a new majority-minority congressional district in Maryland.
+- For Description, type First draft of a new District 3 in Maryland.

 - Click OK.